nomawni/Operating-System/README.md

 - rust with rustup and cargo
 - qemu for riscv

+## Running the project
+Once all the required tools are installed, the project can be compiled and run using the provided tasks (Shortcut `Strg+Alt+R`).

+- Use `Build riscv_rust_os` to build the binaries for the kernel.
+- Use `Build user binaries` to build the binaries for the user processes to be run
+- Finally, use `Debug riscv_rust_os` to fire up qemu with the compiled kernel

+Now qemu is running with the given binary!
+But in orderr to get anything from the emulator, the visual studio debugger needs to connect to the debug server.
+How to connect to the server is already set up in launch.json, so simply pressing `F5` should suffice to connect to the debug server.

+To see what instruction is executed at the moment, you can open the `Disassembly View` using the Command Palette (Keyboard Shortcut: `F1`).

+#

 ## Proposed Git Workflow for this project
 The following workflow might be a bit excessive for the scale of our project, but adhering to it will help to understand git better and to be more comfortable in its usage.